-Synonyms: conciliatory, hospitable, propitious, sympathetic
+Synonyms: a buddy, conciliatory, hospitable, playmate, propitious, sympathetic

 Complementary Qualities: communication, forgiveness, respect, sharing, silliness, tolerance